FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 ## Branches

-After creating an issue yourself or if you want to address an existing issue, you have to create a branch with a unique name that assigns it to an issue.
+After creating an issue yourself or if you want to address an existing issue, you have to create a branch with a unique number and name that assigns it to an issue.
 Therefore, follow the guidelines at https://deepsource.io/blog/git-branch-naming-conventions/.
-After your changes, update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-Then, create a merge request and note that **committing to the master is not allowed**.
-Please use the feature `Linked issues` to link issues and merge requests.
+After your changes, update the README.md and CHANGELOG.md with details of changes.
+Then, create a pull request and note that **committing to the master is not allowed**.
+Please use the feature `Linked issues` to link issues and pull requests.

 ## Commits

 We encourage all contributors to stick to the commit convention following the specification on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-In generall, use  the imperative in the present tense.
+In general, use  the imperative in the present tense.
 A quick overview of the schema:
 ```
 <type>[optional scope]: <description>
 [optional body]